jimzhan/esnext-scripts/README.md

 ## Why?

-In my recent mono-repository implementation, I found that really hard and confusing about testing packages built on top of `babel`.
+In my recent mono-repository implementation, I found that really hard and confusing about play around with the packages built on top of `babel`.
 Babel is awesome, but it doesn't really fly on mono-repository packages as it applies to package level only, meaning that you'll need to duplicate your `babel` and `jest` settings for each individual packages, which isn't really developer-friendly, so I decided to create one, here it comes :smiley:

 ## How?